Your 5 Step Guide To Obtaining A Commercial Loan

 - Specialist finance – such as asset finance for business equipment or commercial mortgage for property – is often available at better rates than general business loans.

-2. Know what it takes to get a business loan
+2. Know what it takes to get a commercial loan

 - Be clear what you need: the purpose, amount and length of the agreement, and if it’s equipment finance, whether you want to own the kit at the end of the agreement.